daniel-macrae/NegotiationApp/README.md

 Tuesday:
 - Change sentences when the model/player insists on the same offer.
 - Increase set of messages.
-- The back button on the contentView disappears if you finish a game, then press "new game" on the end-game screen (ask Luka because the back buttons are driving me insane).
+- The back button on the contentView disappears if you finish a game, then press "new game" on the end-game screen (ask Luka to look at because the back buttons are driving me insane, idk where this one is defined at all).
+- The options menu (question mark button on contentView) should have most of the buttons removed, and this screen should just show the "how to play the game" text